talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

         //api_key_v1.setApiKeyPrefix("Token");

         IntegrationApi apiInstance = new IntegrationApi(defaultClient);
-        Long loyaltyProgramId = 56L; // Long | Identifier of the profile-based loyalty program.
+        Integer loyaltyProgramId = 56; // Integer | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
         String integrationId = "integrationId_example"; // String | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier.
         String status = "active"; // String | Filter points based on their status.
         String subledgerId = "subledgerId_example"; // String | The ID of the subledger by which we filter the data.
-        Long pageSize = 50lL; // Long | The number of items in the response.
+        Integer pageSize = 50; // Integer | The number of items in the response.
-        Long skip = 56L; // Long | The number of items to skip when paging through large result sets. try {
+        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets. try {
             InlineResponse2006 result = apiInstance.getLoyaltyProgramProfilePoints(loyaltyProgramId, integrationId, status, subledgerId, pageSize, skip);
             System.out.println(result);